 To protect the EU's financial interests, the Commission/Agency uses an internal information tool, the Early Warning System (EWS) to flag identified risks related to beneficiaries of centrally managed contracts and grants.
-Through systematic registration of financial and other risks the EWS enables the Commission services to take the necessary precautionary measures to ensure sound financial management6.
+Through systematic registration of financial and other risks the EWS enables the Commission services to take the necessary precautionary measures to ensure sound financial management1.

 EWS registrations are not publicly disclosed.
 However, registrations will be transferred to the Central Exclusion Database (CED) if they relate to entities that have been excluded from EU funding because they are insolvent or have been convicted of serious professional misconduct or a criminal offence detrimental to EU financial interests.
-The data in CED are available to all public authorities implementing EU funds, i.e. European institutions, national agencies or authorities in Member States, and, subject to conditions for personal data protection, to third countries and international organisations.
+The data in CED are available to all public authorities implementing EU funds, i.e. European institutions, national agencies or authorities in

-6 The EWS covers situations such as significantly overdue recovery orders, judicial proceedings pending for serious administrative errors/fraud, findings of serious administrative errors/fraud, legal situations which exclude the beneficiary from funding.
+1 The EWS covers situations such as significantly overdue recovery orders, judicial proceedings pending for serious administrative errors/fraud, findings of serious administrative errors/fraud, legal situations which exclude the beneficiary from funding.